popova-mariia/tp/docs/UserGuide.md

 * You can store up to 30 patients in SilverCare.
 Adding beyond this limit will not be allowed.
 * Phone numbers must be unique; trying to add a patient with an existing number will result in an error.
+* Phone numbers are only permitted to be within the range of 3-15 digits.

 </div>